MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 [![Thumbnail image for the selectmenu video](./images/selectmenu.png)](https://www.youtube.com/watch?v=Ts7jvRyQACY)

-Styling `<select>` elements has been difficult for a long time, but the experimental `<selectmenu>` element promises to overcome the remaining limitations in the future and let web developers style all parts of the element.
+Styling `<select>` elements has been challenging.
+The experimental `<selectmenu>` element promises to overcome the remaining limitations by enabling web developers to style all parts of the element.

 To learn more about styling `<select>` elements and the new `<selectmenu>` element, see  on our blog [Styling `<select>` elements for real](https://blogs.windows.com/msedgedev/2022/05/05/styling-select-elements-for-real/).